MissingHandle/Has-In-Model-Attributes-Dev/README.txt

 end

-when you run "rake hima:attributes", HIMA checks (first) that there are no pending migrations (if there are then it fails). (<- It doesn't do this yet..watch out!)

- Then, it checks the structure of the database table for MyModel, using whatever table name has been set or is assumed by rails naming conventions.
-It then (basically) creates a "diff" of these two: what you have in your model, and what is in the database.
+when you run "rake hima:attributes", the structure of the database table for MyModel will be checked, using whatever table name has been set or is assumed by rails naming conventions.
+Then a "diff" of these two: what you have in your model, and what is in the database is performed, and if there is any difference, then a rails migration file will be created.

-If there is any difference, then a rails migration file will be created.
-In the above case, supposing you have not yet run a migration for your attributes, HIMA will see that your model defines an attribute that is not in the database, so the migration will look like this:
+In the above case, supposing the table has been created, but without any attributes, then HIMA will see that your model defines an attribute that is not in the database, so the migration will look like this:

 def self.up
   add_column :my_model, :name, :string